Soorjo Coomar Goodeve Chuckerbutty: Other roles

 In 1863, he was appointed Fellow of the Calcutta University and he became a Justice of the Peace for the town of Calcutta in the same year.
 With the coloured elite and a group of liberal white men, he co-founded the Bethune Society in 1851, and also co-founded the Bengal Branch of the British Medical Association, becoming its president for one year.

 In 1870, he published a collection of his lectures from the previous two decades, "Popular Lectures on Subjects of Indian Interest", following the Indian Rebellion of 1857 and which reflected his changed opinion and criticism of European interest.
 In the same publication, he advocated educating Indians and he also disclosed that at least two ex-students of CMC had joined the sepoys in the Indian Rebellion.

 Family

-Chuckerbuty married Sarah and had four sons and two daughters.
+Chuckerbutty married Sarah and had four sons and two daughters.

 Sarah died in 1878.
 Of the six children that are known, Henry Scott Ryan became a Barrister, practised at the Calcutta High Court and in 1902, co-authored a book on becoming a Barrister.

 William Maurice attended the University of London to study science and was the father of the famous pianist Oliphant Chuckerbutty.
 Alfred joined the Indian Civil Service in 1889 and Marie Ann studied at the University of Cambridge.
 Another daughter to be educated in England was Martha.